This post may contain affiliate links. See my disclosure for more info.

 Making homemade granola is way more cost-effective than store-bought.
 Plus, this recipe is made with seeds rather than nuts, so you’re already saving money since nuts tend to be more expensive.

 Just like anything homemade, you get to control the quality of what is inside.
-Did you know that many store-bought granolas have added oils and refined sugars?
+Did you know that many store-bought granolas have refined sugars?

-Do you know how much granola is in a bag from the store?
+Do you know how much granola is in a store-bought bag?

 1 and 1/2 cups.